 Tuna in Tarawa!

 My last indulgence into tuna heaven was in a random restaurant in Tarawa.
 The capital city of the beautiful Republic of Kiribati.
 The menu said, “raw fish”, enough of a red rag to my menu bull.

 I was happy to learn that said fish was tuna.
 I declined the rice it could have come with and was served with glistening red supremely fresh tuna, soy, and wasabi to be eaten with a cocktail sword.
-And it cost AUD $9.50, with the beers only costing $3.50, and the friendly staff even letting me go behind the bar and get my serving jollies.
-Kiribati, great country, great scenery, and amazing sashimi!
+And it cost AUD $9.50, with the beers only costing $3.50.
+The friendly staff even letting me go behind the bar and get my serving jollies.
+Kiribati, great country, great scenery, and amazing raw tuna!

 Sadly I’ve lost the photo, but they were also harvesting palm wine at the same hotel/restaurant.
 That day I did not get to try it, but a year later I was.
 Raw tun and palm wine would be a good mix.

 To read more about palm stuff click here.

 Eating raw Tuna in Tuvalu